Contact Us Today (424) 372-3112

 • Defendant fraudulently used owner's property for their own benefit

-• When defendant acted, their intent was to deprive the owner of the property's use
+• When the defendant acted, they intended to deprive the owner of the property's use

 It's important to note there has to have been a relationship of trust.
-In most PC 503 embezzlement cases, the defendant was a manager or employee in the owner's company that was given the right to handle property.
+In most PC 503 embezzlement cases, the defendant was a manager or employee in the owner's company who was given the right to handle property.
+This relationship of trust is a key element in embezzlement cases, and it's crucial to understand the legal responsibilities that come with professional roles.

-In simple terms, a crime of embezzlement occurs when the defendant fraudulently uses company property for their own personal benefit.
-To act in fraudulent manner in the context of embezzlement means the defendant took advantage of somebody, or they caused loss to the property owner because the violated the trust given to them.
+In simple terms, a crime of embezzlement occurs when the defendant fraudulently uses company property for their benefit.
+To act fraudulently in the context of embezzlement means the defendant took advantage of somebody or caused loss to the property owner because they violated the trust given to them.

-It's also important to make note that a defendant can't be convicted Penal Code 503 embezzlement unless they used the taken property in a manner that benefited them.
-Intent is key factor as it must be shown the defendant specifically intended to deprive the owner of the property, even if their intent was temporary.
+It's also important to note that a defendant can't be convicted of Penal Code 503 embezzlement unless they used the taken property in a manner that benefited them.
+Intent is a key factor, as it must be shown the defendant specifically intended to deprive the owner of the property, even if their intent was temporary.
 In all embezzlement cases, “intent” is the primary element of the crime.

 What are the Penalties for Embezzlement?

-If convicted on PC 503 embezzlement, the legal penalties depend on the total value of the embezzled property.
-Embezzlement in California is a form of Penal Code 484a petty theft, or Penal Code 487 grand theft.
+If convicted of PC 503 embezzlement, the legal penalties depend on the total value of the embezzled property.
+Embezzlement in California is a form of Penal Code 484a petty theft or Penal Code 487 grand theft.

-If the value of the property was $950 or less, it's a misdemeanor crime.
+If the property's value was $950 or less, it's a misdemeanor.
 It carries a sentence of up to one year in a county jail and a $1,000 fine.

-If the value of the property is greater than $950, it's a “wobbler.”
+If the property's value is greater than $950, it's a “wobbler.”
 Again, this means the case can be filed as a misdemeanor or felony offense.
 A felony conviction carries up to 3 years in a California state prison and a $10,000 fine.

 If the embezzled property is greater than $3,200,000, an additional four years can be added to the sentence.
-If there are aggravating factors, such as the victim was elderly or had an impairment, the sentence can be more severe.
+If aggravating factors exist, such as the victim being elderly or having an impairment, the sentence can be more severe.

 Related California Offenses for Penal Code 503